-This command setup your project if needed.
-The installation is splitted in four different steps that each have their own characteristics:
+This command sets up your project if needed.
+The installation is split into four different steps that each have their own characteristics:

 Resolution: First the package manager will resolve your dependencies.
 The exact way a dependency version is privileged over another isn't standardized outside of the regular semver guarantees.
 If a package doesn't resolve to what you would expect, check that all dependencies are correctly declared (also check our website for more information: ).

 Fetch: Then we download all the dependencies if needed, and make sure that they're all stored within our cache (check the value of